Hair Transplant Crown: Take a Look at this Real Life Example

 Denis had been struggling with gradual hair loss for 10 years before he decided to take action.

-He thoroughly researched our clinic and checked our results before he opted for a personal examination.
+He thoroughly researched our clinic and checked our references before he opted for a personal examination.

-You can follow his example and take a look at our references here!
+You can follow his example and take a look at our hair transplant before-after photos!

 Denis attended our personal consultation in Lyon back in May 2017.